 Once, when I was even more naïve than I am today, I discovered the Myers-Briggs Type Indicator.
 A lot of human behaviour suddenly seemed to make sense.
 If somebody told me to follow pointless rules, it was because they were an authoritarian ISTJ.
 If somebody partied too much and made asinine life choices, it was because they were an Artisan type.
 I began to pester all of my friends and relatives, begging them to take the test, proselytising for my new true faith.

-But it soon dawned on me that the different results that I was scoring were based more on my desire to believe things about myself than on real changes in my personality.
-Taking the test in a corporate environment would probably make me evaluate as more organised and self-sacrificing than usual.
+It soon dawned on me that the different results that I was scoring were based more on my desire to believe things about myself than on real changes in my personality.

 I eventually discovered that the MBTI possesses a poor reputation in academic psychology due to its lack of empirical validity.
-People score different results from month to month; the type descriptions are mostly flattering Forer statements; and we type ourselves against culturally normative concepts (an introvert in the US is often an extrovert in the UK).
-Worst of all, the test is a crucial agent in the continuing life of several long-discredited Victorian notions, such as the thinking / feeling axis – the idea that the more you think, the less you feel and vice-versa.
+People score different results from month to month; the type descriptions are mostly flattering Forer statements; and we type ourselves against culturally normative concepts; for instance, an introvert in the US is often an extrovert in the UK.
+Worst of all, the test is a crucial agent in the continuing life of several long-discredited Victorian notions, such as the thinking / feeling axis.

-In fact, it is the simple, two-dimensional nature of the four letters emerging from the Myers-Briggs that has led to the test’s popular dominance over more nuanced alternatives like the Big Five.
-The MBTI is easy to grasp right down to the individual syllables: the hard consonants of ‘NTJ’ (as opposed to the open-ended ‘SFP’) seem designed to reflect the decisiveness of the corresponding personality type.
+In fact, it is the simple, two-dimensional nature of the Myers-Briggs test that has led to the its popular dominance over more nuanced alternatives like the Big Five.
+The MBTI is easy to grasp right down to the individual syllables: the hard consonants of ‘NTJ’ seem designed to reflect the decisiveness of the corresponding personality type.
 In truth, one’s relationship to society is far more multifaceted than a handful of letters can ever begin to indicate.

 Unfortunately, the ease-of-use of the MBTI and related fad questionnaires has sparked their enthusiastic adoption by HR departments.
 These days, persons seeking internships at well-known institutions might be confronted with nonsense like this: